Aarhus Stadium: Expansion and renovations

-Future
+Reconstruction

 A new project initiated by Aarhus Municipality named Vision Kongelunden, which included plans of constructing a new stadium in Aarhus, received a potential donation of DKK 500 million by Salling Fonden and Lind Invest in December 2019.

+On 13 December 2022, it was announced that globally acclaimed, London-based Zaha Hadid Architects had won the competition in a partnership with Sweco of Sweden in charge of construction and Copenhagen-based Tredje Natur of landscaping.
+The two runners-up projects had been led by Dorte Mandrup & Co., and Cobe (architectural firm).

+On 8 December 2024, the last game on the old Ceres Park was played, with a 1–0 win against rivals Brøndby I.F. in the first quarter final of the Danish Cup.

+The demolition, which had been partly initiated in autumn 2024, advanced from there on, with AGF reassuming the last part of the season at their temporary home grounds, Vejlby Stadium, in the spring of 2025.

-The new stadium is expected to reach its completion in 2026.
-Talks of a new stadium had been ongoing for years, as Aarhus Stadium had been criticised for being outdated and due to the stands' distance to the pitch.
+The new stadium was expected to reach its completion in 2026, but construction and budget issues delayed the process until early 2027.
+Previous to the project presentation in 2019, talks of a new stadium had been ongoing for years, as Aarhus Stadium had been criticised for being outdated and due to the stands' distance to the pitch.

 Matches

 On 27 May 2006, the Denmark national football team played a friendly against Paraguay at Aarhus Stadium.
 This was the first national home match not played in Parken in Copenhagen since 1992.

 In 2007, the stadium hosted two of Denmark's Euro 2008 qualifying matches against Liechtenstein and Spain after UEFA ordered the matches played away from Copenhagen following a fan attack in the previous match against Sweden.

 In 2011, Aarhus Stadium hosted the final of the 2011 UEFA European Under-21 Football Championship.
 Three group stage matches were also played at the stadium.

 In 2018, the stadium hosted Denmark's two group stage matches of the 2018–19 UEFA Nations League against Wales and Republic of Ireland.